chrissuu/sparsequanv/README.md

 The classical counterpart is fairly straightforward so we glance over it.

-The quantum counterpart has two "philosophies" on approaching ML training:
+The quantum counterpart has two "philosophies" when approaching ML training:

 1. Either as a preprocessing operation
 2. Or as a quantum convolutional layer